HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/linux-capabilities.md

 ```

 First of all read the previous section that [**abuses DAC\_READ\_SEARCH capability to read arbitrary files**](linux-capabilities.md#cap\_dac\_read\_search) of the host and **compile** the exploit.\
-Then, **compile the following version of the shocker exploit** that ill allow you to **write arbitrary files** inside the hosts filesystem:
+Then, **compile the following version of the shocker exploit** that will allow you to **write arbitrary files** inside the hosts filesystem:

 ```c
 #include <stdio.h>